Contents

 From there, you just need to sign into your seller account and fill out the order details – if they’re not already there.

-Step 2: Wait a few days
+Step 2: Wait a Few Days

 The moment you open an unpaid item case, eBay will email the buyer requesting payment within four days.

 During this time, the customer may contact you asking for more time or another arrangement.
 Feel free to accommodate their needs, but ensure all outstanding payments are settled within a month of the sale date.
-You’re not entitled to get your Final Value Fee back once 36 days has passed.
+You’re not entitled to get your Final Value Fee back once 36 days have passed.

-Step 3: Closing the case
+Step 3: Closing the Case

 Sellers are also responsible for closing their unpaid items cases.
 This can be done four days after opening a case, or up to 36 days after the listing ended.